Mrinalini Mukherjee Foundation

 The Garhi Studios

-By the 1980s, Mrinalini Mukherjee moved her practice to Garhi Studios in New Delhi, a multidisciplinary art space established in 1976 by the Lalit Kala Akademi.
+In the 1980s, Mrinalini Mukherjee moved her practice to Garhi Studios in New Delhi, a multidisciplinary art space established in 1976 by the Lalit Kala Akademi.
 Designed as an affordable, communal studio complex, it was called Kala Kuteer- to meet the needs of practising artists.
 Garhi housed artists working across various media—primarily in printmaking, sculpture, and ceramics—with the aim of cultivating an environment of cross-disciplinary exchange among artists.

 Following her residency at the European Ceramic Workcentre in the Netherlands in 1996, where she first began working seriously with clay, she returned to Delhi with a renewed interest in ceramics.
 Unlike the informal, adaptable spaces of her earlier studios, Garhi’s structured environment and access to kilns and shared artist networks allowed for such creative experiements.
 Garhi provided Mukherjee with the space and facilities to expand her material explorations beyond fiber.
 Here, she engaged deeply with ceramics, experimenting with glazing techniques and surface textures that would later inform her bronze sculptures.
-While she continued working with fiber well into the 2000s, the 1990s marked a shift in her material vocabulary.

 The Burari Foundry